 Go for it, I’d say.
 100%.

 What is your favourite coffee?

 To drink: Flat White.
 To make: probably a Latte.
 Which is good because they’re what I’ll probably be selling the most of, but I haven’t mastered the Latte art yet.

 What are your hopes for the future?

 Well, like everyone, to be successful, but more-so to gain a better work-life balance and gain the interaction that I think this will give me.

-To stay up-to-date with how Ricky’s doing on his round, you can find him on Facebook here.
-If you’re in Torfaen and would like Ricky to pay you a visit in his mobile coffee van, or attend an event near you, you can book him here.
+To stay up-to-date with how Ricky’s doing on his round, you can find him on Facebook.
+If you’re in Torfaen and would like Ricky to pay you a visit in his mobile coffee van, or attend an event near you, you can book his services here.